Backlash (2007): Aftermath

 Lance Cade and Trevor Murdoch continued their rivalry with The Hardys until the two teams had a rematch at Judgment Day for the World Tag Team Championship, which The Hardys won.

-Chris Benoit and Montel Vontavious Porter also continued their rivalry for the WWE United States Championship, which led to a best 2 out of 3 falls match at Judgment Day, which MVP won.
+Chris Benoit and Montel Vontavious Porter also continued their rivalry for the WWE United States Championship, which led to a two out of three falls match at Judgment Day, which MVP won.

-On the May 11 episode of SmackDown!, The Undertaker defended the World Heavyweight Championship against Batista in a Steel cage match.
+On the May 11 episode of SmackDown!, The Undertaker defended the World Heavyweight Championship against Batista in a Steel Cage match.
 Both men escaped the steel cage at the same time, and The Undertaker was therefore declared still the champion.
 After the match, Mark Henry returned and attacked The Undertaker.
 Edge, who defeated Mr. Kennedy on the May 7 episode of Raw to win the Money in the Bank contract, cashed in his opportunity and defeated The Undertaker to win the World Heavyweight Championship.

 Team McMahon's feud with Bobby Lashley continued as Mr. McMahon gave Lashley a rematch at Judgment Day, which was another three-on-one Handicap match for the ECW World Championship.
 At Judgment Day, Lashley won the match, but Vince said that Lashley had not beaten him, as Lashley had pinned Shane instead, so Lashley was not awarded the belt.
 The rivalry continued until One Night Stand, where Lashley challenged Vince to a street fight.
 Lashley won the match and the ECW World Championship, and their rivalry ended.

-This was the last Backlash ever to be in 4:3 format until January 2008 when it went to high definition.